Happening-Community/requests-and-offers/documentation/specifications.md

 ##### 4.2.3.2 Project/Organization Profile

-- Projects and organizations facilitators can file out their personal profiles, including their skills, location, type, etc. This profile is crucial for matching their expertise with relevant requests and offers within the network and for making offers and requests on behalf of their projects or organizations.
+- Projects and organizations facilitators can file out their user profiles, including their skills, location, type, etc. This profile is crucial for matching their expertise with relevant requests and offers within the network and for making offers and requests on behalf of their projects or organizations.

 ##### 4.2.3.3 Offers and Requests